grame-cncm/faust/embedded/faustgen/README.md

 - an output messages outlet (see later)
 - the right most outlet is used to send MIDI messages if MIDI metadata are used in the DSP UI items

-The **faustgen~** object has several menu items:
+When double-clicking on it, the **faustgen~** object opens several menu items:

-- *Edit DSP code* allows to open the integrated text editor to edit the DSP code
+- *Edit DSP code* allows to open the integrated text editor, edit the DSP code, then JIT compile it when the window is closed
 - *View DSP parameters* print each parameters in the Max console window with its label, complete path (as *xxx/yyy/zzz* syntax) and range, as well as the complete DSP JSON
 - *View compile options* print all Faust compilation options in the Max console window
-- *View SVG digram* creates the block diagram SVG reprentation and opens it in a browser
+- *View SVG digram* creates the block diagram SVG view and opens it in a browser
 -  *View Web documention* access the standard Faust documention in a browser
 - *View libraries* open the embedded Faust libraies in a text editor